nealwp/sequelize-sandbox/README.md

 ## Disclaimer

-The documentation in this repo is opinionated - you will see things like *never do X*, *always do Y*, and *there should be Z*.
+The documentation in this repo is opinionated; you will see things like *never do X*, *always do Y*, and *there should be Z*.
 I'm well aware that this is not the only way - or even the best way - to logically structure a Sequelize/Express project.
 However, it is **a way that works**, and works well enough to be justify being opinionated about it.

 These opinions may be interpreted as rules.
 If that's useful to you, follow them.
 Should you find yourself in a situation where breaking these "rules" makes more sense than following them - then do that instead.